 Let me break it down for you.

 If you work 1 hour away and work hours are from 9-5 so really 8-6 is when you’re gone from the house.
 And you do this Monday through Friday.
-PLUS, you drop your kids at school at 7:30, and you get up at 5am to do all your personal stuff and get ready.
-Then when you get home, you want to clean the whole house and cook a whole ass dinner, and still have time for family time and fun and then make time for your husband, and on and on and on.
+PLUS, you drop your kids at school at 7:30.
+Then you get up at 5am to do all your personal stuff and get ready.
+Then when you get home, you want to clean the whole house and cook a whole dinner.
+Plus, still have time for family time and fun and then make time for your husband, and on and on and on.
 I mean c’mon girl, really?
 You literally cannot do it all.

 You want it all, but don’t have the freakin time.